sparkflows/sparkflows-docs/docs/databricks/dbfs-browse.rst

 Fire Insights enables you to browse your DBFS.

-Go to DATABROWSERS/DBFS
+Go to DATA BROWSERS/DBFS
 ----------------------

-It will display the various Databricks Connections in your Applications.
+Your various Databricks Connections in your Applications are displayed.

 .. figure:: ../_assets/configuration/dbfs_connection.PNG